Ways to Vote

 Once your application is processed, your ballot will be sent to you.
 After you have voted, insert your ballot in the envelope provided, making sure you complete all required information on the envelope.
 You may return your voted vote-by-mail ballot by:

 1) mailing it to your county elections official;

 2) returning it in person to a polling place or the elections office in your county on Election Day; or

 3) authorizing a relative or person living in the same household as you to return the ballot on your behalf.

 Check with your post office to make sure you have sufficient postage.

-Regardless of how the ballot is returned, it MUST be received by the county elections office by the time polls close at 8:00 p.m. on Election Day.
+Regardless of how the ballot is returned, it MUST be postmarked by the time polls close at 8:00 p.m. on Election Day, and received in the Elections Office no later than Monday, November 14.
 Late-arriving vote-by-mail ballots will not be counted.

 When your vote-by-mail ballot is received by your county elections official, your signature on the return envelope will be compared to the signature on your voter registration card to ensure they match.
 To preserve the secrecy of your ballot, the ballot will then be separated from the envelope, and then it will be tallied.